rancher/docs/content/rancher/v2.x/en/backups/legacy/backup/k8s-backups/k3s-backups/_index.md

 ---
-title: Restoring Rancher Installed on a K3s Kubernetes Cluster
+title: Backing up Rancher Installed on a K3s Kubernetes Cluster
 shortTitle: K3s Installs
 weight: 1
 aliases:
+  - /rancher/v2.x/en/backups/backups/k3s-backups
-  - /rancher/v2.x/en/backups/restorations/k3s-restoration
+  - /rancher/v2.x/en/backups/backups/k8s-backups/k3s-backups
 ---

 When Rancher is installed on a high-availability Kubernetes cluster, we recommend using an external database to store the cluster data.